sajadabedi/sajadabedi/README.md

 ### I'm Sajjad

-- 🔭 Currently working at Veriff.com as a Senior Product Designer.
+- 🔭 Currently working at Veriff.com.
-- 🌱 On the side i'm tinkering with buiding website and apps.
+- 🌱 On the side I'm tinkering with building websites and apps and making 🍕.
 - 🙅🏻‍♂️ I’m currently learning SwiftUI
-- 💬 Let's chat about design and open source project
+- 💬 Let's chat about design and open source

 #### 🤝 Let's connect: